tawi1/DotsTrafficCity/docs/source/commonInfo.rst

 			}
 		}

-	.. warning:: All code provided in the example is not part of `DOTS City` and is not for production.
+	.. warning:: All code provided in the example is not part of `DOTS City` and is not intended for production.

 .. _propsInfo:

 Props
 -------------------

-Props are active entities that have a reaction to damage.
+Props are active entities that react to damage.

 How To Use
 ~~~~~~~~~~~~